-Wittevrouwen + Buiten Wittevrouwen can be a great neighborhood to live in Utrecht if your budget allows it.
+Wittevrouwen + Buiten Wittevrouwen can be a great neighborhood in Utrecht if your budget allows it.

 4. Oog In Al

 Oog in Al is a similar type of neighborhood as Tuindorp.
-The houses in Oog in Al are spacious compared to other areas in Utrecht and are often equipped with a large backyard.
+The houses in Oog in Al are spacious compared to other Utrecht areas and often equipped with a large backyard.
 Locals regard moving from Vogelenbuurt, Oudwijk, or Wittenvrouwen to Oog in Al or Tuindorp as stepping up the housing ladder.

-The drawback of the Nieuwegracht area is that parking will be near impossible, and access to the highway will be difficult.
+The drawback of the Nieuwegracht area is that parking will be nearly impossible, and access to the highway will be difficult.
 However, the Nieuwegracht area is superb if your bike suffices to get to work or study or if you are happy using public transportation.
-The Central Railway Station is only 15 minutes walking away.
+The Central Railway Station is only 15 minutes walk away.